datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/level1_cache.md

 ## Extensions : Level 1 Cache
 ![Plugin](../../images/nucleus_plugin.gif)

-DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the Level 1 caching of objects (between PersistenceManagers for the same PersistenceManagerFactory).
+DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the Level 1 caching of objects
-The Cache guide (<a href="../jdo/cache.html">JDO</a> or <a href="../jpa/cache.html">JPA</a>) defines three Level 1 caches but is a plugin point so that you can easily add your own variant and have it usable within your DataNucleus usage.
+(between PM/EMs for the same PMF/EMF).
+DataNucleus comes with builtin support for three Level 1 caches, but is a plugin point so that you can easily add your own variant and have it usable within your DataNucleus usage.

 DataNucleus is able to support third party Level 1 Cache products.
 There are DataNucleus-provided plugins for weak and soft referenced caches.
-You can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.cache_level1_.
+You can extend DataNucleus's capabilities using the plugin extension *org.datanucleus.cache_level1*.

 <table>
     <tr>